 Douglas Fast Net is also a common Internet option in Oakland.
-They offer primarily Fiber connections with coverage in 95 percent of Oakland.
+They offer primarily Fiber and DSL connections with coverage in 95 percent of Oakland.
 Umpqua Broadband offers an alternative wireless service worth taking note of to 70 percent of the local area.
 Keep in mind that this option has to have roof access and line of site with a Umpqua Broadband tower or access point.

 Viasat Internet is the most widespread Internet option overall.
 They offer coverage reaching virtually one hundred percent of Oakland residents.
 HughesNet, in contrast, has registered availability to virtually one hundred percent of the population.
 The fastest download speed recorded for Viasat is up to 100 Mbps, while HughesNet offers packages up to 25 Mbps.
 Any speed above 10 Mbps will be sufficient to stream standard definition video over WiFi.
 However, it may become challenging for large households or modern apps such as video chat, cloud apps, and etc. You can explore our availability maps on this page to compare Internet options at the census block level in Oakland.

 16.8% of consumers in Oakland600 People Only have access to 1 or fewer wired internet providers available at their address.